 Should you have any questions or concerns about this policy, please contact us at email@example.com.

-Iona College is fully committed to complying and keeping in accordance with the requirements of the Family Educational Rights and Privacy Act of 1974 (FERPA) for student data, Health Insurance Portability and Accountability Act of 1996 (HIPPA) for health data in a clinical setting, and the General Data Protection Regulation (GDPR) for data of European residents and any other federal, state or local law related to the security of personally identifiable information.
+Iona University is fully committed to complying and keeping in accordance with the requirements of the Family Educational Rights and Privacy Act of 1974 (FERPA) for student data, Health Insurance Portability and Accountability Act of 1996 (HIPPA) for health data in a clinical setting, and the General Data Protection Regulation (GDPR) for data of European residents and any other federal, state or local law related to the security of personally identifiable information.

-Iona College reserves the right to make changes to this policy at any time.
+Iona University reserves the right to make changes to this policy at any time.
 All updates will be posted on this page.
 Your continued use of Iona.edu following the posting of changes to these terms will mean you accept these changes.

 Updated: December 2019